 What do pantry moths eat?

 I believe a better question would be "What don’t pantry moths eat," as their appetites are quite extensive.
-Listed below are the dry goods that pantry moths are most commonly found in:
+Below are the dry goods they commonly infest:

-• Grains, which includes any food made from wheat, rice, oats, cornmeal, or barley, such as bread, pasta, couscous, breakfast cereals, biscuits, cake mixes, and grits.
+• Grains: Includes any food made from wheat, rice, oats, cornmeal or barley, such as bread, pasta, couscous, breakfast cereals, biscuits, cake mixes and grits

 • Nuts and seeds